 Jimi Hendrix’s 196?
 Fender Stratocaster (Frank Zappa)access_time First seen circa 1967

 This Stratocaster was given to Frank Zappa by Howard Parker – Hendrix’s roadie, at the 1968 Miami Pop Festival.
-The history of the guitar is however far from established, and some even doubt its legitimacy since there’s proof of Jimi only ever burning two guitars in his life – both of which are now accounted for (actually only one of them beyond reasonable doubt, but more on this later).
+The history of the guitar is however far from established, and some even doubt its legitimacy since until just recently there’s been proof of Jimi only ever burning two guitars in his life – both of which are accounted for.

 Busting the Myths